ENSwR/simulation/configs/README.md

 Will be accepted to correctly configure Species A, but will not apply any effects to Species B or its niche.

+**Note:** This simulation does have support for species affecting each other's niches.
+However, it has been disabled for this release.
+It can be re-enabled by uncommenting the lines noted in [../src/Dials.py](https://github.com/ENSwR/simulation/blob/main/src/Dials.py)

 ### <ins>lifespan</ins> (required for decay)
 Integer value specifying the number of timesteps a particle of the species will persist in the population after it has been created.
 Particles created